penlow99/Pewlett-Hackard-Analysis/README.md

 3. a summary was created to show the total number of retirement-age employees for each title within the company. ***(Data/retiring_titles.csv)***

-4. a list of employees born in 1965 who are elgibile for a mentorship program was created, so that they may help transition younger employees into higher roles within the company. ***(Data/mentorship_eligibilty.csv)***
+4. a list of employees born in 1965 who are elgibile for a mentorship program was created, so that they may help transition younger employees into new roles within the company. ***(Data/mentorship_eligibilty.csv)***

 ---
 ## Resources